afiqizaan/chatbot_assessment/README.md

   - Modular code for easy extension (add new tools, endpoints, or data sources)
   - Single FastAPI app for all endpoints (simple, but can be split for microservices)
 - **Performance vs. Cost:**
-  - Uses OpenAI embeddings for RAG (high quality, but requires API key/quota)
+  - Uses Google Gemini embeddings for RAG (high quality, requires API key)
   - FAISS for fast local vector search
 - **Security vs. Usability:**
   - Strong input validation and error handling